Niaratho/kafka-workshop/02_producer/README.md

 1. Create a topic named `manual-partitioning` with 10 partitions.
 2. Write a producer that generates 1,000 random integers and sends them to this topic.
 The lowest digit of each number determines the number of the partition to send the message to.
-3. Start a group of three console consumer instances in that read from this topic.
-Make sure that one of the consumers exclusively reads from partition 5.
+3. Start a group of several console consumer instances that read from this topic.
+Check the output

+**Bonus**
+- Start another consumer that exclusively reads from partition 5.
 This is supposed to emulate a setup where a dedicated consumer is supposed to handle all the traffic of a specific source (e.g. customer).
+Try to add this consumer to the aforementioned consumer group.